 Hometown: San Clemente, CA (the OC)

-Interests/Fun facts: Proud cat owner and husband, loves health policy and politics and I want to be Secretary of Health and Human Services some day (let me know if you know anyone planning on being president), I love exploring the museums, outdoors and great dining options in Pittsburgh.
+Interests/Fun facts: Proud cat and dog owner and husband, big interest in bubbles and balloon animals, also health policy and politics and I want to be Secretary of Health and Human Services some day (let me know if you know anyone planning on being president), I also enjoy health education and teaching, I love exploring the museums, outdoors and great dining options in Pittsburgh.

 Katrina Fletcher, MD (Class of 2015)